Microchip-MPLAB-Harmony/csp_apps_pic32cm_jh00_jh01/apps/adc/adc_window_sleepwalking/readme.md

 ### Setting up [PIC32CM JH01 Curiosity Pro Evaluation Kit]()

-- Connect a voltage below the selected ADC reference voltage (VDDANA) to pin 5 (PA10 – ADC0_AIN10) of the EXT1 connector
+- Connect a voltage below the selected ADC reference voltage (VDDANA) to pin A4 of J803 (PA10 – ADC0_AIN10)
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application